Django the Bastard

-Django the Bastard (Django il bastardo) is a 1969 Italian Gothic horror Spaghetti Western film directed by Sergio Garrone who co-wrote the film with the star Anthony Steffen.
+Django the Bastard (Django il bastardo) is a 1969 Italian Gothic Spaghetti Western film directed by Sergio Garrone who co-wrote the film with the star Anthony Steffen.
 In 1974 Herman Cohen released an edited American version of the film called The Stranger's Gundown.

 Plot

 A mysterious, vengeful stranger rides into town and creates all sorts of havoc.
 It seems there are a number of people on his list and before he metes out justice to each one, he places a cross with that person's name on it in the middle of the street.
 The burning question becomes whether these people are dealing with a one-man army of flesh and blood or an avenging angel of death.
 The answer may lie in the betrayal and massacre of a Confederate Army unit during the Civil War...